Want the perfect workout program?

 How to do back squats:

-The front squat is another killer exercise to hit all the muscles of the legs.
+The front squat is another killer exercise to hit all the muscles of the legs and grow bigger thighs.
 The quads are engaged more in front squats when compared to back squats due to the placement of the load at the front of the body.
 Front squats are an excellent choice for those experiencing low back or shoulder pain.
 Your torso will be more upright while doing this squat variation to ease some pressure off the lower back.
 In addition, the core is activated more to keep from leaning too far forward.
 Besides working the legs and core, front squats also engage the upper back and thoracic spine to resist the load from rounding out the back.
 You will lift a lighter weight with the front squat, so focus on your form and technique.
 Last but not least, the front squat offers more variations on the grip position so that you can alter the exercise to your body mechanics.

 How to do front squats: